oracle/odpi/doc/src/functions/dpiConn.rst

     **valueLength** [IN] -- the length of the value that is to be set, in bytes.

+.. function:: int dpiConn_setOciAttr(dpiConn* conn, uint32_t handleType, \
+        uint32_t attribute, void* value, uint32_t valueLength)

+    Sets the value of an OCI attribute.
+This is intended solely for testing attributes that are not otherwise supported by ODPI-C and should not be used for any other purpose.
+Use only as directed by Oracle.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **conn** [IN] -- a reference to the connection on which the OCI attribute is to be set.
+If the reference is NULL or invalid an error is returned.

+    **handleType** [IN] -- the type of OCI handle that is to be used.
+This should be one of 3 (service context handle), 8 (server handle) or 9 (session handle).

+    **attribute** [IN] -- the attribute to set.

+    **value** [IN] -- a pointer to the data which is to be set.

+    **valueLength** [IN] -- the length of the data which is to be set.

 .. function:: int dpiConn_setStmtCacheSize(dpiConn* conn, uint32_t cacheSize)